 When investing, you may have run into the seven deadly sins that can impact your performance.
 Counter each sin, often wrapped in emotion or biases, with purposeful investing to avoid common mistakes.

-Thank you for reading!
+Thank you for reading this article!
 If you found some value in this article, please share it with others.
 Consider joining The Cents of Money community.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.